alfanhui/laughing-world/README.md

 - Alt + S or Alt + C: Cycle through the session options
 - Tab: Move focus between username and password fields
 - Enter: Log In

+Thanks to [Youtube video of the world](https://www.youtube.com/watch?v=qzxYumjbOMY).
+I have edited the video so it spins the right way and slowed it down a bit.